michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 # 11. Create the Automation Rule

 1. Open **Sentinel → Automation**.
-2. Create an automation rule.
+2. Create a **Standard** automation rule.
+Do not select an Enhanced Rule for this workflow.
 3. Trigger: Incident created.
 4. Condition: Analytics rule name matches the approved high-confidence rule.
-5. Action: Run `auto-contain-ai-test-user`.
+5. Action: **Run playbook**.
+Do not use **Run generated playbook**, which only lists AI-generated playbooks.
+6. Select `auto-contain-ai-test-user`.
+7. If the playbook does not appear, use **Manage playbook permissions** and grant Microsoft Sentinel the required Automation Contributor access to the resource group containing the Logic App.
-6. Enable the automation rule.
+8. Enable the automation rule.

 ---